Registration has now closed.

 - Edinburgh is a UNESCO World Heritage Site with a vibrant cultural atmosphere.

-The organisers are pleased to be able to offer centrally located, ensuite accommodation to delegates for around £45 per night which, alongside a low early registration fee (expected to be under £300 for faculty, £230 for students; amounts to be confirmed), makes this high-quality conference research-budget friendly.
+The organisers are pleased to be able to offer centrally located, ensuite accommodation to delegates for £45 per night which, alongside a low early registration fee, makes this high-quality conference research-budget friendly.